 So it was me going back to my early career because just after I started running the agency, I also worked on two design magazines, one called Blueprint Magazine in London and a graphic design magazine here called Eye Magazine.
 I’ve always loved magazines.
 And we created these really wonderful, over-sized periodicals that ran for about 9 months.

-It depends on the product, really.
+Kenneth Richard: Do you believe in editorial approach to sell product?
+Alan Aboud: It depends on the product, really.
 If you look at fashion, obviously the whole business of fashion is based on editorial, that’s traditionally how the world went round in the fashion circles.
 The magazine shot your product and in return for regularly shooting your product, you’d put an ad in their magazine.
 So they were happy and you were happy and the customer was happy because they could see what your product looked like outside of your advertising campaign.

 Nowadays it’s totally different because you’re got the Mr. Porters of the world, where you can see the product represented by someone else other than the brand.
 So it’s somewhat different now, fortunately and unfortunately.

-Yes.
+Kenneth Richard: But brands are becoming editors themselves or at least publishers.
+Alan Aboud: Yes.
 If it’s done well, I think that’s wonderful.
 What I find quite interesting is a lot of these publishers, they’re putting a lot of money into it, but they’re falling short on the content, the strength of the content is not consistent.
 I think if you’re going to get into the situation where you’re becoming a publisher, you really need to adopt a long term strategy.
 And I think a lot of them are just looking for short term fixes at the moment.

 It’s interesting, there are people like Christie’s who now have a fully dedicated magazine, where they’re bringing in people from the fashion world to do editorials.
 I think this month the front cover was shot by Mario Testino.

-Absolutely.
+Kenneth Richard: That makes sense as by their very nature, an auction house has stories to tell.
+Alan Aboud: Absolutely.
 When it lends itself, that’s when it works.
 When you see brands appropriating content just for the sake of it, I think you can see through it quite quickly.

-Yes, we spent a lot of time working with Levi’s in Europe and we’ve worked with H&M over here, we’ve worked with Gap Kids in America for quite a period of time.
+Kenneth Richard: You’ve also covered a broad gamut from men’s and women’s and accessories, but also denim and kids right?
+Alan Aboud: Yes, we spent a lot of time working with Levi’s in Europe and we’ve worked with H&M over here, we’ve worked with Gap Kids in America for quite a period of time.
 So we’ve built quite a strong understanding, eventually and originally of menswear, because that’s where I started.
 But obviously through the other clients, we’ve built up a good body of womenswear work and childrenswear, which we actually really enjoy working on as well.
 Some people think of it as the poor relation of fashion, but we actually enjoy the creativity that it offers in terms of creating nice little films and much freer forms of advertising when you’ve got a bunch of kids in the studio.

-Well, it was very much in an ad hoc way.
+Kenneth Richard: You mentioned earlier that you kind of serendipitously formed the agency, whether you realized it or not, because you were working on a project basis.
+So, how did you come to form the agency?
+Alan Aboud: Well, it was very much in an ad hoc way.
 I was working with another graduate from St. Martin’s, a friend of mine named Sandro Sodano, who was a photographer.
 We basically got studio space from one of our teachers in the middle of SoHo and we decided to go for it.
 We didn’t have a business plan, we didn’t have an incredible ambition to have a company, but we knew we wanted to get on and do work.
 That was the exciting time, 1989/90 in London, everyone accepted that you’re not going to get a full time job so what you needed to do was go off and try to eke out a career by picking up different clients along the way.
 So it really started by the fact that we got studio space without really thinking about it and we just stuck at it and we picked up clients one by one.
 And it has kind of grown, not into a massive agency.
 We kept it really tight.

 The backbone of our work has always been longevity with clients.
 With Paul Smith, we’ve spent nearly 26 years working together.
 With other brands like Levi’s, we’ve worked with them for 8 years, working on their retail advertising through BBH in London.
 So we’ve had these very long relationships which have given us not only a financial safety net to run an agency, but also the ability to grow in unison with clients.
 The whole business is about relationships, it’s like a marriage.
 I hate going in and working with a client on a one-off project basis because I don’t think they get the service they deserve and I don’t think I get the joy of having a project that builds.
 I really enjoy having a longstanding relationship with people.

-I think there’s a lot of recognition of trust and of dependency, in terms of us being a very safe pair of hands with clients.
+Kenneth Richard: What do you feel the agency does really well that makes for those longstanding relationships?
+Alan Aboud: I think there’s a lot of recognition of trust and of dependency, in terms of us being a very safe pair of hands with clients.
 I think when people meet me, they realize that I don’t have this kind of bipolar kind of portfolio where you’ve got crazy work and you’ve got serious work and you’ve got mad work.
 I think we have a very consistent design aesthetic.
 I don’t think we have a style to our work, but I think there is a consistent simplicity that has allowed us to work with a whole variety of brands because we’re not imparting our style onto them.
 So I think it is dependent on a consistency of work without breaking the bank.

 Clients look at our visual credentials and know that there’s a sense of luxury in terms of the imagery.
 I think probably our biggest challenge – I’ve heard it a few times recently – is that people think they can’t afford us.
 Which is kind of a double-edged sword because while they see the work and recognize the quality of the work, they also think it’s more expensive than what it really is.
 So it’s kind of a compliment, but also really frustrating having to explain to people that good work doesn’t necessarily mean expensive work.

-The future will still be fashion but we’re working a bit more in film as well now.
+Kenneth Richard: Right.
+What are you looking forward to over the next couple of years?
+Alan Aboud: The future will still be fashion but we’re working a bit more in film as well now.
 I’ve been collaborating for quite a while now with the English actor Gary Oldman on some projects, and I love that type of cross-industry collaboration.

-We’ve been helping him on a project for about 4 years.
+Kenneth Richard: Great actor.
+Anything you want to talk about?
+Alan Aboud: We’ve been helping him on a project for about 4 years.
 He’s been working on a film documenting the life of Edward Muybridge, the English photographer.
 Edward Muybridge is basically credited as the father of what has become motion pictures in the way that he created movement from stills.
 So Gary has written a screenplay about the life of Edward Muybridge, which is incredibly interesting, involving invention, murder, arrest and acquittal.
 It’s an incredible story of his life.
 But it’s all grounded in photography so we’ve been working with Gary in visualizing the script and visualizing the whole world in order to attract potential investors and attract potential studios.

 What we found in the film world is you are given one million, 10 million, 100 million pounds on the basis of a 100-page script which has no images, which has no visual identity.
 It has to be written in one specific program.
 You’re not allowed to submit film scripts in anything other than Final Draft.
 We always found that really weird situation whereby the most visual of media is bought and sold in black and white on photocopy paper.
 So we’ve been collaborating with Gary on this Edward Muybridge project and a couple of other things for him.